isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 Angel Ng was an angry young woman who was jailed eight times for various drug offences.
 When she last left her cell, she got a job at a call centre started by the prison authorities under its Yellow Ribbon project.
 Today, she manages three call centres.

-Adam Maniam is a Tamil-Eurasian Malay-Pakistani lawyer with a Catholic Tamil grandfather and a Eurasian grandmother.
+Adam Maniam is a Tamil-Eurasian-Malay-Pakistani lawyer with a Catholic Tamil grandfather and a Eurasian grandmother.
 His father married a Muslim woman and converted to Islam.
 The lawyer married a Chinese girl and they decided on a civil marriage.
 It is a complicated story but very Singaporean.

 There are also some not-so-ordinary people in the book.